mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

   [generated from a canvas](threejs-canvas-textures.html) or [rendered from another scene](threejs-rendertargets.html).

 * `Light` objects represent [different kinds of lights](threejs-lights.html).

+* `Mesh` objects represent drawing a specific `Geometry` with a specific `Material`.
+   Both `Material` objects and `Geometry` objects can be used by multiple `Mesh` objects.

+* There is a [scenegraph](threejs-scenegraph.html) consisting of various objects including a `Scene` at the root, multiple `Mesh` objects, `Light` objects, `Group` and `Object3D` objects, etc...
+These objects define a hierarchical relationship and represent where objects appear and how they are oriented.
+You can read more about this in [the article on scenegraphs](threejs-scenegraph.html).

+  Note that `Camera` is half in half out of the scenegraph.
+This is because in three.js a `Camera` does not have to be in the scenegraph to function.
+The advantage to putting it in the scenegraph is you'd get all the benefits of the scenegraph itself letting you more easily put `Camera` objects relative to the motion of other objects in the scene.
+There is an example of putting cameras in the scenegraph at the end of [the article on scenegraphs](threejs-scenegraph.html).

+* There is a `Renderer`

+  This is arguably the main object of three.js.
+You pass a `Renderer` a `Scene` and a `Camera` and it renders (draws) the portion of the 3D scene that is inside the *frustum* of the camera as a 2D image to a canvas.

 Given all of that we're going to make the smallest *"Hello Cube"* setup that looks like this